LauraLafuenteG/Sex-differences/README.md

-This is a work in progress.
-I will add here a MATLAB code used in a manuscript I am preparing, in which we investigate sex differences in bone fracture healing as proof-of-concept.
-For it, we use a ODE system of 10 equations with two different parameter sets: male and female.
+This folder contains the MATLAB scripts used in Lafuente-Gracia et al., Mind the gap: a mathematical model to explore sex differences in bone fracture healing, submitted to Computers in Biology and Medicine (2025).